Testing the effectiveness of unconventional monetary policy in Japan and the United States: Empirical results

-The statistical tests in the previous section reject the IH of the ELB, and thus the possibility of excluding the short rate by controlling for the long rate.
-We now assess whether movements in the short-term interest rate, including its shadow value during ELB regimes, are sufficient to encapsulate the effect of both conventional and unconventional monetary policies, and therefore test the exclusion restriction on the long rate from the SVAR models.
-Proposition \ref{prop2} in Section \ref{s: dsge} shows that the exclusion restriction on the long-run rate holds in the theoretical model.
+Our statistical tests rejected the irrelevance hypothesis of the ELB and the possibility of excluding the short rate by controlling for the long rate.
+We now assess whether movements in the short rate, including the shadow rate during ELB regimes, are sufficient to encapsulate the effects of both conventional and unconventional monetary policies for inflation and output by testing the exclusion restriction on the long rate.
+Proposition \ref{prop2} implies that the exclusion restriction on the long rate holds in the theoretical model.

-We perform this test in the CKSVAR model that includes inflation, output gap, the long rate, and the short (policy) rate.\footnote{Results for the corresponding more restrictive KSVAR specification are reported in Table \ref{tb:excl_lr} in Appendix \ref{app: empirical}.} The null hypothesis is that lags of the long rate can be excluded from the three equations for inflation, output gap, and the short rate.
-Table \ref{tb:cksvar_excl_lr} reports the results.
-It shows that we cannot reject the null hypothesis that the long rate can be excluded from the model at the 5\% level of significance in both countries.
-In the remainder of this section, we will therefore omit the long rate and use a three-equation model to study the impact of monetary policy.
+We perform this test using the CKSVAR model that includes inflation, output gap, the long rate, and the short rate.
+The null hypothesis is that lags of the long rate can be excluded from the equations for inflation and output gap.
+In performing this test, we impose the assumption that the short rate does not react to the long rate by imposing zero restrictions on the lags of long rates in the interest rate equation (\ref{eq: RF Y2}).
+This is consistent with the standard Taylor rule (\ref{Taylor}) in the theoretical model, and our modelling of QE in equation (\ref{QErule}).
+Table \ref{tb:cksvar_excl_long} reports the results using long rates of various maturities.
+It shows that the null hypothesis cannot be rejected and that the long rate can be excluded from the model at the 5 percent level of significance in both countries and at most maturities.
+The result implies that the short rate and the shadow rate may be sufficient indicators of monetary policy during the non-ELB and ELB regimes in both countries.